Hasan-Naseer/TensorTrails/README.md

 # TensorTrails
-A sandbox where I experiment and build my deep learning skills, and shaping and craft neural networks from scratch.
-Let's carve a path through tensors and neural networks!
+My sandbox to experiment and build deep learning skills, shape and craft neural networks from scratch, and carve a path through tensors and neural networks!